 Using the Menu Bar editor, Administrators can add and edit the global navigation menu bar in Papyrs.
 Of course there are also plenty of options to add navigation elements directly onto your pages using the Navigation widget.

-The widget supports adding navigation to sections within the page (Table of Contents), showing links to other pages related to activity (e.g. Most recent updates), links to other users (birthdays, page authors), category tree navigation controls, and so on.
+The widget supports adding navigation to sections within the page (Table of Contents), showing links to other pages related to activity (e.g. Most recent updates), links to other users (birthdays, page authors), folder tree navigation controls, and so on.

 Simply place this widget anywhere on your page (edit the page, and drag&drop the Navigation widget), for example in the sidebar.
 Or you could add different types of navigation widgets, to create a dashboard page about recently commented and changed pages, for example.